Obesity in Nauru: Consequence

-As more and more money went to healthcare, less went to prevention, and this led to a cycle.
+As more and more money went to healthcare, less went to prevention, leading to a cycle.
 Nauru also suffered from poor healthcare, worsening the problem.
-With much of the landscape destroyed from phosphate farming, Nauru was forced to import food resources from Western countries, leading to a sharp increase in consumption of processed food.
+With much of the landscape destroyed from phosphate mining, Nauru was forced to import food resources from Western countries, leading to a sharp increase in consumption of processed food.
 With healthy food depleted from the island, obesity rates continued to climb.
 Due to the cultural association of obesity with wealth, many Nauruans began to view a sedentary lifestyle as preferable to one of hard work and physical exercise, further worsening the crisis.

 Efforts to treat obesity

 Nauruan health authorities have developed several measures to reduce obesity, such as advising people to walk around the perimeter of the Nauru International Airport, which measures to 3 mi in distance.
 Additionally, exercise sessions and sports are regularly organised.